drew-wks/ASK/pages/roadmap.md

 #### ASK Feature Roadmap
-These are some of the the things I plan to do over the coming months to continue to improve ASK
+**Things I plan to do over the coming months to continue to improve ASK**

 ##### Library Management: the documents ASK uses to provide responses
 [x] Enable direct export of Library List Report from Qdrant into UI via xlsx